UFAL-DSG/alex/alex/resources/vad/README.rst

 Please note that the NN VAD is much better compared to GMM VAD.
 Also ``alex/resources/vad/`` stores the models, but they should not be checked in the repository anymore.
 Instead, they should be on the online_update server and downloaded from it when they are updated.
+More on online update is available in :doc:`alex.applications.ONLINE_RESOURCES_UPDATE`.